The McIntosh County Shouters

 The McIntosh County Shouters first began performing outside their community around the Mt.
 Calvary Baptist Church, Briar Patch, in 1980 when they appeared at the Georgia Sea Island Festival, St. Simons Island, Georgia.
 Since then they have taken their deep African-American tradition to the National Black Arts Festival, the Festival of American Folk-life, the Smithsonian Institute, Washington, DC; the World Music Institute, New York City, the 43rd National Folk Festival at Wolf Trap Farm in Virginia; Sapfest, Sapelo Island, Georgia, the Festival of Georgia Folk-life at Piedmont Park, Atlanta, Georgia; and Sound Legacies at Emory University, Atlanta, Georgia.
 Many of their performances include visits to local schools in McIntosh County and neighboring counties to celebrate Black History.

 The Shouters have also been featured in numerous documentaries, appeared in the production of "Roots to Resistance," a Story of the Underground Railroad, and were featured on "Across America with Larry Woods," CNN News.
 They have won numerous performance awards and recorded and released an album, "The McIntosh County Shouter's Slave Shout Songs from the Coast of Georgia," with Folkways Records, New York, NY.
 They were featured in the June 2000 issue of Southern Living magazine and have published a book, "Shout Because You're Free."
-The Shouters have also recently been featured on Oxygen TV's "Who Needs Hollywood" and continues to air annually in the month of February, on HBO's "Unchained Memories".
+The Shouters have also recently been featured on Oxygen TV's "Who Needs Hollywood" and continues to air annually in the month of February, on HBO's "Unchained Memories" and most recently were invited to perform at the opening of the National Museum of African American Culture and History in Washington, D.C.